SamWindell/Signet/docs/usage.md

 ## :sound: tune
 ### Description:
-Changes the tune the file(s) by stretching or shrinking them.
-Uses a high quality resampling algorithm.
+Changes the tune of the file(s) by stretching or shrinking them.
+Uses a high-quality resampling algorithm.
+Tuning up will result in audio that is shorter in duration, and tuning down will result in longer audio.

 ### Usage:
   `tune` `tune cents`

 ### Arguments:
 `tune cents FLOAT REQUIRED`
 The cents to change the pitch by.
+For example, a value of 1200 would tune the audio up an octave.
+A value of -80 would tune the audio down by nearly an octave.

 ## :sound: zcross-offset